JuanRodriguez19/SensorEffector/README.md

 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/PcbBottom.JPG)

 ### Power Up
-Now connect the PCB board with the sensor attached to the Rasberry Pi's 20 pin slot.
+Now connect the PCB board with the sensor attached to the Raspberry Pi's 20 pin slot.
 Once it is connected, boot up the Pi and follow these steps:

 1. We need to enable IC2 communication so open your terminal and type `sudo raspi-config`.